 Scalability | Great for small to mid-size teams; limited functionality at enterprise scale | Suitable for small teams |

-Monday.com is a highly customizable work management platform that has gained popularity among marketing teams for its versatility.
+Monday.com is an AI work management software that has gained popularity among marketing teams for its versatility. that has gained popularity among marketing teams for its versatility.

-Designed to simplify complex marketing workflows, Monday.com offers a deeply functional colorful, spreadsheet-style interface, making it a top contender for teams looking for an alternative to Asana.
+Designed for complex marketing workflows, Monday.com offers a deeply functional, spreadsheet-style interface, making it a top contender for teams looking for an alternative to Asana.

 - Teams can comment directly on items, mention stakeholders, attach assets, and track feedback in one place